borntofrappe/game-development/02 Breakout/Breakout 3/README.md

 - populate a table with as many rectangles as necessary

-With the balls, the idea is to consider two rows of (8x8) squares, starting at the point (96, 48) and considering four columns each.
+For the balls, the idea is to consider two rows of (8x8) squares, starting at the point (96, 48) and considering four columns each.

 ```lua
 function GenerateQuadsBalls(atlas)